Symmetries of linearized gravity from adjoint operators: Spin-1

 The first operator is the real Maxwell operator,

-having vector potentials for vacuum Maxwell solutions in its kernel and the second operator is the map \eqref{eq:MaxwellPotential} from a vector potential to its anti-self-dual field strength\footnote{The operator defined in \eqref{eq:Spin1Edef} differs from \cite{wald:1978PhRvL..41..203W} by a factor of $-2$.
-We also do not restrict the operator given in \eqref{eq:Spin1Tdef} to depend only on particular dyad components.}.
-Because of reality of $\TMEEop_{1,1}$ and properties of the adjoints of the fundamental operators given in appendix \ref{sec:adjoints}, we find
+having vector potentials for source-free Maxwell solutions in its kernel and the second operator is the map \eqref{eq:MaxwellPotential} from a vector potential to its anti-self-dual field strength.
+Because of reality of $\TMEEop$ and properties of the adjoints of the fundamental operators given in appendix \ref{sec:adjoints}, we find